This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 |Slow Down in the Cone Zone|

 Roadside work is dangerous.
-In the last ten years, WorkSafeBC received 386 claims from workers --- typically working in Cone Zone --- who were struck by motor vehicles.
-Of the claims, 46 percent were classified as serious injuries and three percent resulted in the death of a worker.
+In the last ten years, WorkSafeBC received 396 claims from workers--typically working in a Cone Zone-- who were struck by motor vehicles.
+Of the claims, 192 were classified as serious injuries and 21 resulted in the death of a worker.

 Roadside worksites involve hundreds of activities - not just road construction.
 There are many types of workers in the Cone Zone:

 The Cone Zone campaign is a joint provincial initiative supported by organizations committed to improving the safety of roadside workers.
 For more information on the Alliance, and how to become a member visit ConeZoneBC.com or email .